orderfactory/design-principles-js/README.md

 **Contrast with related principles:**

 - **Dependency Inversion (DIP)**: DIP says *what* to depend on (abstractions, not concretions).
 EDP says *how* to receive dependencies (explicitly, not implicitly).
 You can follow DIP while violating EDP.
-- **Design for Testability (DfT)**: EDP is arguably the single most impactful practice for testability.
+- **Design for Testability (DFT)**: EDP is arguably the single most impactful practice for testability.
 Explicit dependencies can be replaced with test doubles trivially.
 - **High Cohesion/Low Coupling (HCLC)**: EDP makes coupling *visible*.
 A component with many explicit dependencies has high coupling—now you can see it and address it.

 **Location:** [explicit-dependencies-principle](./explicit-dependencies-principle)